All Episodes

 But it is just business as usual for the party that thinks they can do what they want without consequence.

-If this had been issued by the Nixon administration, we would still be reading about it in the history books as the next to last step of a fascist takeover of the Republic.
+If this had been issued by the Nixon administration, we would still be reading about it in the history books as the next to last step of a fascist takeover of the republic.

-And that is that is right on, and this is close to what this is, but have to understand again what this represents.
+And that is right on, and this is close to what this is.

 It represents the flimsy foundation on which the Clinton legacy is built and constructed, and it cannot withstand a five-hour movie.

-Number two, it shows the utter fear and paranoia and panic of a Democratic Party party that cannot, sorry for the faux pas.
+Number two, it shows the utter fear and paranoia and panic of a Democratic party that cannot, sorry for the faux pas.

-I actually did I say that?
+I actually, did I say that?

 Did you hear me?